abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Evergreen notes are a safe place to develop wild ideas.md

 When you have some inkling about a novel idea, it’s tempting to try to immediately write down the idea and develop it in-place.
 But often, that’s not possible, practically or emotionally: the idea may just not be solid enough yet to attack directly.
 The blank page may feel intimidating; the claims may still feel mushy.

-Instead, nurture the wild idea and let it develop over time by incrementally writing [[Evergreen notes]] about small facets of the idea.
+Instead, nurture the wild idea and let it develop over time by incrementally writing [[Andy Matuschak/Evergreen Notes]] about small facets of the idea.
 Those notes have much tighter scope: they just have to describe one atomic concept ([[Evergreen notes should be atomic]], [[Evergreen notes should be concept-oriented]]).

 The idea doesn’t even initially have to be related to any pre-existing line of thought.
 But over time, you can incrementally connect it to other concepts, old or new.
 See also: [[Spaced repetition may be a helpful tool to incrementally develop inklings]].